caoruikai/Learn-Use-Create/Media/mac_keynote_note.md

     - Outline titles are automatically filled if the slide has a title
     - Outline titles can be manually added for slides without a title
 - Click "Done" at bottom when edition finished
+- Use "Light Table View" to adjust the orders of slides

 # Slide Layout (Master Slide)
 - `View` buttion -> `Edit Slide Layout`